TalanSoft/www-talansoft-com-wiki/VlkGuides/automatic-daylight-system.md

-Hi guys,
+# Automatic daylight system

+We created a daylight system that triggers a light to rotate 360 degrees around your scene, simulating the sun rotation around Earth (For all Flat Earthers, please contact us if you want a daylight system for your configuration ^^).
+A little script is necessary for this complex system.

-I created a daylight system that gets the time from the device your application is running on.
+First we need to get the time from the device your application is running on.
-It converts it into a float value and stores it in a datatable.
+We then convert that time into a float value and store it in a **Datatable**.
 For example 18h30 = 18,5.

-The next operation is to divide 360 degrees by 24 hours to get a 15 degree increment per hour.
+The next operation is to divide 360 degrees by 24 hours, which gives us a 15 degree increment per hour.

-The last stage is to multiply the float value by 15 to get the adequate angle.
+lastly, we multiply the float value by 15 to get the adequate angle for the light, depending on the time it is on your device.

 The sunlight is contained in a dummy object onto which the rotation transformation is applied every time the time changes.

 You can add new rules to this by using the Property changed event.
-Copy past the snippet below into your scene to test it.
+Copy & paste the snippet below into your scene to test it.

     Template:Light:Day-Night-System(DataTable)
     ---VLK-BEGIN---